Dr Kate Absolom

 • Ellen Tomlinson: (DClin): Exploring the relationship between self-compassion and burnout among UK oncology nurses

-Past PhD supervision (completed)
+Past PhD/DClin supervision (completed)

 • Dr Chris Bedding: Improving health-related quality of life in metastatic breast cancer.
 Taking stock of achievements and delivering better measurement (2023)